aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgfeimageelementbuilder/href/_index.md

 ---
 title: SVGFEImageElementBuilder.Href
 second_title: Aspose.SVG for .NET API Reference
-description: SVGFEImageElementBuilder method.
+description: SVGFEImageElementBuilder Href method.
 Sets the href attribute of the feImage element defining the URL of the image to be used
 type: docs
 weight: 40
 url: /net/aspose.svg.builder/svgfeimageelementbuilder/href/